oat-sa/doc-lti1p3/docs/libraries/lib-lti1p3-basic-outcome/README.md

 $ composer require oat-sa/lib-lti1p3-basic-outcome
 ```

-## Tutorials
+## Documentation

-You can then find below usage tutorials, presented by topics.
+You can find below the library documentation, presented by topics.

 ### Configuration